NUCS349/hw6-neural-networks/problems.tex.md

 **Use these training parameters:** Use a batch size of 10 and using cross entropy loss.
 Use the SGD optimizer with a learning rate of 0.01.

-**When to stop training:** Stop training after 100 epochs or your validation loss changes by less than 1e-4 for three epochs in a row, whichever happens first.
+**When to stop training:** Stop training after 100 epochs or your validation loss decreases by less than 1e-4 for three epochs in a row, whichever happens first.

 **Training, Testing, Validation sets:** You should use training examples from `train` partition of DogSet.
 Validation should come from the `valid` partition and testing examples should come from the `test` partition.